 As a parent, one of your most important tasks will be to help your student find perspective in this situation.
 Although you may feel a wave of panic, try to remain calm and help your student think about options.
 There are always options.

-Your student may be struggling with a new way of thinking about herself and her future.
-If she has be on one path for a long time and suddenly finds that path is no longer right for her, it may require a shift in her identity.
+Your student may be struggling with a new way of thinking about the future.
+If they have been on one path for a long time and suddenly finds that path is no longer right, it may require a shift in identity.
 This can be hard – but it can also be freeing.
-Your student may have been struggling more than she realized, and finally choosing a different path may give her new options.
+Your student may have been struggling more than they realized, and finally choosing a different path may provide new options.
 Your patience and understanding will help.

 Encourage and support your student.
-Continue to help her find positive ways to move forward, look to the future, and enjoy her final college experiences, even while she is finishing last steps in her current major.
+Continue to help them find positive ways to move forward, look to the future, and enjoy those final college experiences, even while finishing last steps in their current major.